Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 Is this template suitable for a warehouse or picker-packer application?
 Toggle answer

 Yes.
-It works well for warehouse roles if you move loading, unloading, stock movement, picking, packing, pallet handling, and shipping support closer to the top of the resume.
+It works well for warehouse roles if you move loading, unloading, stock movement, picking, packing, pallet handling, and shipping support closer to the top of your resume.

 What should I highlight first for a construction labor role?
 Toggle answer

-Start with the tasks that show practical site readiness: materials handling, site preparation, cleanup, hand tools, support for trades, safety routines, and the ability to follow instructions in active work areas.
+Start with tasks that show practical site readiness: materials handling, site preparation, cleanup, hand tools, support for trades, safety routines, and the ability to follow instructions in busy work areas.

 Should I include forklifts, pallet jacks, or tools on my resume?
 Toggle answer

-Yes, if you really used them.
-In manual and warehouse hiring, tools and equipment such as pallet jacks, forklifts, scanners, hand tools, or basic machines often help recruiters understand your practical fit much faster.
+Yes, if you actually used them.
+In manual and warehouse hiring, tools and equipment such as pallet jacks, forklifts, scanners, hand tools, or basic machines often help recruiters understand your practical fit more quickly.

 Can this template work for production or factory jobs too?
 Toggle answer

 Yes.
-You just need to move line work, machine support, output pace, quality checks, shift work, and repetitive task experience higher than site or warehouse duties.
+Just move line work, machine support, output pace, quality checks, shift work, and repetitive task experience higher than site or warehouse duties.

 Can I edit this resume template in Microsoft Word, LibreOffice or Google Docs?
 Toggle answer